AmrElsayyad/nvim/README.md

 - Restart NeoVim after making changes to plugin or config files.
 - Run `:Lazy reload` to force a reload of the configuration.

+### Nested Configuration

+This repository contains a nested NeoVim configuration within the `nvim/` directory.
+This setup is specifically designed for use with the `remote-nvim` plugin, where it is copied to a remote server using `scp`.

 ### General Debugging